We welcome Students back to the Academy on Tuesday 3 September 2019

-Please see our Announcement section of our website for the details of our summer production.
+Please see the Announcement Section of our website for our uniform suppliers, Simmonds flyer.

 Students were jumping for joy at The Victory Academy in Chatham today as they collected their GCSE results.